Approximations of Geometrically Ergodic Reversible Markov Chains: Proof of and

-The use of Markov Chain Monte Carlo (MCMC) arises from the need to sample from probabilistic models when simple Monte Carlo is not possible.
-The procedure is to simulate a positive recurrent Markov process where the stationary distribution is the model one intends to sample, so that the dynamics of the process converge to the distribution required.
-Temporally correlated samples may then be used to approximate the computation of various expectations; see e.g.\ \cite{handbook} and the many references therein.
-Examples of common applications may be found in Hierarchical Models, Spatio-Temporal Models, Random Networks, Finance, Bionformatics, etc.
+\declaretheorem[name=Assumption, numbered=no]{assumption*} The use of Markov Chain Monte Carlo (MCMC) arises from the need to sample from probabilistic models when simple Monte Carlo is not possible.
+The procedure is to simulate a positive recurrent Markov process where the stationary distribution is the measure one intends to sample, so that the dynamics of the process converge to the distribution required.
+Temporally correlated samples may then be used to approximate various expectations; see e.g.~\citet{handbook} and the many references therein.
+Examples of common applications may be found in hierarchical models, spatio-temporal models, random networks, finance, bioinformatics, etc.

-Often, however, the transition dynamics of the Markov Chain required to run this process exactly are too computationally expensive, either due to prohibitively large datasets, intractable likelihoods, etc. In such cases it is tempting to instead {\it approximate} the transition dynamics of the Markov process in question, either deterministically as in the Low-Rank Gaussian Approximation from \cite{johndrow2015approximations}, or stochastically as in the Noisy Metropolis Hastings procedure from \cite{alquier2016noisy}.
+Often, however, the transition dynamics of the Markov Chain required to run this process exactly are too computationally expensive due to prohibitively large datasets, intractable likelihoods, etc. In such cases it is tempting to instead \emph{approximate} the transition dynamics of the Markov process in question, either deterministically as in the low-rank Gaussian approximation of \citet{johndrow2015approximations}, or stochastically as in the noisy Metropolis--Hastings procedure of \citet{alquier2016noisy}.
 It is important then to understand whether these approximations will yield stable and reliable results.
 This paper aims to provide quantitative tools for the analysis of these algorithms.
-Since the use of approximation for the transition dynamics may be interpreted as a {\it perturbation} of the transition kernel of the exact MCMC algorithm, we focus on bounds on the convergence of perturbations of Markov chains.
+Since the use of approximation for the transition dynamics may be interpreted as a \emph{perturbation} of the transition kernel of the exact MCMC algorithm, we focus on bounds on the convergence of perturbations of Markov chains.